kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

     to increase that PriorityLevelConfiguration's concurrency shares.
     {{< /note >}}

-* `apiserver_flowcontrol_request_concurrency_limit` is a vector of
+* `apiserver_flowcontrol_request_concurrency_limit` is a gauge vector
-  gauges hoding the computed concurrency limit (based on the API server's total concurrency limit and PriorityLevelConfigurations' concurrency shares), broken down by the label `priorityLevel`.
+  hoding the computed concurrency limit (based on the API server's total concurrency limit and PriorityLevelConfigurations' concurrency shares), broken down by the label `priorityLevel`.

-* `apiserver_flowcontrol_request_wait_duration_seconds` is a vector of
+* `apiserver_flowcontrol_request_wait_duration_seconds` is a histogram
-  histograms of how long requests spent queued, broken down by the labels `flowSchema` (indicating which one matched the request), `priorityLevel` (indicating the one to which ithe request was assigned), and `execute` (indicating whether the request started executing).
+  vector of how long requests spent queued, broken down by the labels `flowSchema` (indicating which one matched the request), `priorityLevel` (indicating the one to which the request was assigned), and `execute` (indicating whether the request started executing).
     {{< note >}}